Reflections by Rev. Tokuun Tanaka

 I grew up in an ordinary Japanese family.
-When I was in high school, I played baseball but I wasn’t very good so I had to practice a lot.
-I practiced too much though, and was hospitalized due to an injury.
-It was then that my teacher recommended the book, “Miyamoto Musashi” by Eiji Yoshikawa.
-I read the book and was extremely attracted by a character in the novel, a Buddhist high priest Takuan Osho, and wanted to become like him.
+When I was a high school student, I played baseball but I was not good at it.
+I practiced too much to get hurt, and was hospitalized.
+It was during that time when my teacher recommended the book, “Miyamoto Musashi” by Eiji Yoshikawa.
+I read it and was extremely attracted by a character in the novel, a Buddhist high priest Takuan Osho, and wanted to become like him.
 This is the reason why I became a Buddhist priest.

-Beginning in 1997, I practiced asceticism for five years at Eihei-ji* in Fukui prefecture.
-After that, I was welcomed to Doukei-ji located in Odaka ward in Minamisoma city as an assistant chief priest.
-Seven years ago, the chief priest suddenly passed away, and since then I have carried on his role.
-I was also the chief priest at a small temple called Chuzen-ji eight or nine years ago.
-Chuzen-ji is a branch of Doukei-ji located in Futabamachi.
+My Buddhist formation started in 1997 for five years at Eihei-ji Temple in Fukui Prefecture.
+After that, I was welcomed to Doukei-ji Temple in Odaka, Minamisoma City as assistant chief priest.
+Seven years ago, the chief priest suddenly passed away, and I have succeeded him.
+I also became chief priest at a branch temple of Doukei-ji, called Chuzen-ji in Futabamachi eight or nine years ago.
 I am married and have four children, aged 9, 7, 5, and 1.
 This is what my life was like when the earthquake struck.
-(Note: “-ji” indicates a Buddhist temple)

-In the car, the children became emotionally unstable.
-They started to cry every time the wind blew.
-We made a stop at “Fukuro association”, and then went to Sakaemachi church in Aizuwakamatsu.
-We settled there for a while and then drove all night towards Nagano.
-The next day, we moved towards Fukui, and my family settled there.
+On the way to Fukushima, children became emotionally unstable.
+They cried every time when the wind blew.
+We made a stop at “Fukuro Association,” and then went to Sakaemachi Church in Aizuwakamatsu City.
+We stayed there for a while and then drove again all night to Nagano Prefecture.
+The next day, we moved to Fukui City, and my family finally settled there.